SIS code:

 11. Overview of Language Data Resources

 May 14, 2025, exceptionally Wednesday!!! exceptionally lecture in S4!!!
-Data resources Questions Assignment on diacritics
+Data resources Questions

 Lecturer: Zdeněk Žabokrtský